jimmytorres/proj4-330/README.md

 - You can use print statements in case you want to debug and understand the logic of the test code.
 - Please get in touch with the TAs if you face issues in using the test scripts.

-Special thanks to Zhichao Cao.
+## Acknowledgement
+This project was designed by Prof. Zhichao Cao and his CSE 330 TAs.
+Special thanks to them!